-EMANES Annual Conference provides a forum for academic researchers, practitioners and policy makers to discuss current issues related to socio-economic development and regional integration in the Mediterranean and Africa.
-While the specific theme of the Annual Conference varies from year to year, the overall objective of this event is to stimulate discussion of high quality and policy relevant cutting-edge research that informs our understanding of how various socio-economic issues can affect the overall economy at the national and regional levels and the extent of interconnectedness between the economies.
+EMANES Annual Conference provides a forum for researchers, practitioners and policy makers to discuss current issues related to socio-economic development and regional integration in Europe, the Mediterranean and Africa.
+While the specific theme of the Annual Conference varies from year to year, the overall objective of this event is to stimulate discussion of high quality and policy relevant cutting-edge research that informs our understanding of how various socio-economic issues can affect the overall economy and the societies at the national and regional levels and the extent of interconnectedness and complementarities between the economies that lead to peaceful, prosperous, healthy and vibrant societies.

 AIMS AND TOPICS

-The EMANES Annual Conference 2022 offers leading academics, practitioners and policymakers the opportunity to discuss innovative research on a range of topics related to the social inclusion and social protection Post Covid-19 and amidst the war in Ukraine focusing on the Mediterranean and Africa.
+The EMANES Annual Conference 2023 offers leading and young academics, practitioners and policymakers the opportunity to discuss innovative research on a range of topics related to the EU-Mediterranean and Africa partnership and regional integration with a focus on institutional, economic, financial, human, R&D, innovation and infrastructure pillars. .

-This call for papers invites submissions of high-quality unpublished manuscripts on topics related to the impact of the COVID-19 pandemic, the war in Ukraine and the transition to a resilient, equitable, inclusive and sustainable socio-economic growth in Europe, the Mediterranean and Africa including, but not limited to:
+This call for papers invites submissions of high-quality unpublished manuscripts on topics related to the EU-Mediterranean Africa Partnership towards the transition to a resilient, green, inclusive sustainable and regenerative socio-economic development, but not limited to:

-- Role of digitalization and changes in local and global value chains and impacts on social enterprises;
+- Digitalization and changes in local, regional and global value chains and their impacts;

-- Emerging socio-economic, climate and environmental challenges and social inclusion;
+- Regional partnerships to deal with emerging socio-economic, climate and environmental challenges for just transition and integration;

 - Monetary policy during and post COVID-19 and during the War in Ukraine